armando0194/Connect4/README.txt

 Assigment 5: Connect4

-The project was developed using eclipse neon, so that is the only requisite to run.
+To run:
+    - open project in eclipse
+    - run Connect4Game.java

 This project contains the following files: